 Community engagement is fundamental to AuthentiKit.
-Right now there are almost 200 people on the AuthentiKit Discord server at various stages of building the Spitfire MkIX flight stick, the first of many products.
+Right now there are over 1,000 people on the AuthentiKit Discord server at various stages of building a range of flight controls.
 See examples below.
 Most importantly they are sharing experience:

 The first prototype being check out at Boultbee Flight Academy's genuine Spitfire MkIX simulator

 Almost an entire Spitfire MkIX home cockpit - by AuldMutt on Discord